fuzzard/xbmc/docs/README.Windows.md

 ### NSIS install notes
 Default options are fine.

+### Rust install notes
+Default options are fine.
+Restart any open command prompts after installation for the PATH changes to take effect.
+If you wish to compile for a different arch than your computer (ie build arm on 64bit, or 32bit on a 64bit), you will need to install the correct rust toolchains in addition to the default.
+* 32bit - `rustup target add i686-pc-windows-msvc`
+* 64bit - `rustup target add x86_64-pc-windows-msvc`
+* arm - `rustup target add aarch64-pc-windows-msvc`
+To uninstall rust execute the following in a command prompt - `rustup self uninstall`

 ### Visual Studio 2022 install notes
 Start the Visual Studio installer and click **Workloads** select